 This is because fees are inbuilt through Management Expense Ratio (MER).
 Some rules are to be followed pertaining to minimum investment amount.
 The details given in the minimum is to be gone through.

-Monitoring your performance in BMO InvestorLine
+Monitoring your Investment’s Performance in InvestorLine

 The problem for newcomers is that they can easily go in between a negative and positive balance all the time.
 And the problem here is that you will always try to break even or go slightly above the average.